TheOdinProject/curriculum/foundations/installations/installation_guides/linux/virtual_machine.md

 You do not have to exclude Python Support.
 It is an optional package to allow for automation Virtual Machines with VirtualBox, which is out of scope for this curriculum, and we simply do not want you to install more than what you have to.

-Make sure you install the application on `C:` drive, as it has tendency to error out otherwise.
+Make sure you install the application on `C:` drive, as it has a tendency to error out otherwise.
 The virtual machine itself can be installed anywhere but we'll get to that soon.
 As the software installs, the progress bar might appear to be stuck; just wait for it to finish.

 #### Step 2.2: New Virtual Machine